New Zealand national rugby union team: Robertson Era

+The All Blacks kicked off their 2025 campaign with a 3-test series against France.
+They swept the French to win the series (3–0) with victories in Dunedin (31–27), Wellington (43–17), and Hamilton (29–19).
+In the 2025 Rugby Championship, the All Blacks compiled a (4–2) record.
+They split both games with Argentina with the All Blacks winning (41–24) in Córdoba, but suffered a first ever defeat to the Puma's on Argentine soil a week later with a (23–29) loss in Buenos Aries.
+The All Blacks also split both games with South Africa with New Zealand winning (24–17) in Eden Park, but were demolished a week later by the Springboks with a (10–43) loss in Wellington, which is their heaviest defeat in test match history, their worst ever loss at home and their worst ever defeat to the Springboks.
+South Africa broke their own record from 2 years prior when they gave New Zealand their previous worst defeat at Twickenham in London with a (35–7) victory over the All Blacks.
+They then went onto defeat the Wallabies twice to retain the Bledisloe Cup with a (33–24) victory at Eden Park, and a (28–14) win at Optus Stadium in Perth.

 Uniform

 The current New Zealand jersey features a figure-hugging jersey and is entirely black except for sponsors' logos and the NZRU silver fern on the chest.
-However, black wasn't always New Zealand's colours.
-During the 1884 tour of Australia which was the first overseas New Zealand rugby tour, the team donned a dark blue jersey, with a gold fern insignia on the left of the jumper.
+The team has not always played in black; during the 1884 tour of Australia which was the first overseas New Zealand rugby tour, the team donned a dark blue jersey, with a gold fern insignia on the left of the jumper.
 In 1893, when the New Zealand Rugby Union was established, they stipulated that the uniform would be a black jersey with silver fern and white knickerbockers, although historic photographs suggest white shorts may have been used instead during these early years.
 There was a change some time after 1897, and in 1901 the team met New South Wales wearing an all black uniform for the first time - black jersey, a canvas top with no collar, and a silver fern, and black shorts.

 In 2006, New Zealand wore an embroidered remembrance poppy on their jersey sleeve when playing France during the end-of-year tour.
 The poppy honours the ANZAC soldiers who died on the beaches of Gallipoli.
 Captain Richie McCaw said "We want to honour the overseas service of New Zealanders.
 It is an important part of our history as a country and a team."

 During the 2011 Rugby World Cup, there was an image of the Webb Ellis Cup embroidered on the sleeve of the All Blacks' jerseys, with the year '1987' below it to signify the team's previous world title.
 Each of the four teams that had won the cup in previous years sported the same detailing on their jerseys.